 - Contain Windows Movie Maker profiles

-Figure 1 below shows you a WMV video background and three static JPG slide backgrounds -- all these are coordinated as far as the design is concerned.
+Figure 1 below shows three static JPG slide backgrounds.
+All these are coordinated as far as the design is concerned.

 Figure 1: Coordinated video and static backgrounds